info340-au21/CovidNow-Datapanel/README.md

-# INFO 340 Project
+# COVID 19 Datapanel

-This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.
+Built using React for INFO 340 - Client Side Development.
+Live version can be found at https://covidnow.us